jhidding/nymphescc/README.md

 - [ ] Add name metadata to snapshots.
 - [ ] Add delete button to snapshots.
 - [ ] Implement search bar

+## Contributing
+If you'd like to contribute to this project, please checkout the contribution guide lines in `CONTRIBUTING.md`.

 ## License
 >   Copyright 2022 Johan Hidding